-The Ministry for the Environment has published a CNGP target-setting tool (see figure 3 in section 5.6), which supports CNGP organisations to test their gross emissions reduction targets and demonstrate that those targets are consistent with a 1.5°C pathway.
+The Ministry for the Environment has published a CNGP target-setting tool (see figure 4 in section 5.6), which supports CNGP organisations to test their gross emissions reduction targets and demonstrate that those targets are consistent with a 1.5°C pathway.
 This tool sets out a simplified calculation at the organisational level for CNGP participants.

 In the CNGP target-setting tool, users can enter an organisation's GHG emissions inventory for their base year and calculate what their emissions would be in future years for a given set of changes and assumptions that they specify.
-The tool compares projected emissions reductions from the base year with the level of reduction that is consistent with limiting global warming to 1.5°C. The tool focuses on the financial years 2024/25 and 2029/30, for which
+The tool compares projected emissions reductions from the base year with the level of reduction that is consistent with limiting global warming to 1.5°C. The tool focuses on the financial years 2024/25 and 2029/30, for which CNGP organisations must set gross emissions reduction targets (or for calendar years 2025 and 2030).
+The accuracy and usefulness of the outputs of the tool for target setting and other planning depend on the quality of the inputs, including your assumptions about future changes.

-11 Following a 1.5°C pathway means setting individual organisation targets in line with the goal of limiting the increase in global average temperature to 1.5°C above pre-industrial levels.
+10 Following a 1.5°C pathway means setting individual organisation targets in line with the goal of limiting the increase in global average temperature to 1.5°C above pre-industrial levels.